-If a non-resident taxpayer has the fund units held in custody by a domestic institution, no tax will be withheld on distributions, advance income estimates and the from the sale of the units, provided that the taxpayer submits proof of non-resident status.
-If the institution maintaining the custody account is not aware of the investor's non-resident status, or if such status is not verified in time, the foreign investor has no option but to apply for a refund of the tax withheld as provided for by the German Fiscal Code1.
+If a non-resident taxpayer has the fund units held in custody by a domestic institution, no tax will be withheld on distributions, advance income estimates and the from the sale of the units, provided that the taxpayer submits proof of nonresident status.
+If the institution maintaining the custody account is not aware of the investor's non-resident status, or if such status is not verified in time, the foreign investor has no option but to apply for a refund of the tax withheld as provided for by the German Fiscal Code2.
 The tax office of the institution maintaining the custody account will be responsible for processing such a refund application.
+Where a non-resident taxpayer is comparable to a domestic investor who can be refunded the corporate income tax paid at fund level, a refund is also possible in principle.
+Please refer to the above statements about German tax residents.
+Another prerequisite is that the foreign investor has its registered offices and administrations in a foreign country that provides official legal and recovery assistance.